CurrySoftware/rust-stemmers/README.md

 There are some very low hanging fruit to fix this.
 Contributions to the rust backend or this crate are very welcome.

+# Adding a stemmer

+It is very simple to add a snowball-stemmer to this library:

+1. Install snowball with [rust-backend](https://github.com/JDemler/snowball) support.
+2. Put the <language>.sbl file containing the snowball-code in the algorithms directory
+3. Add \`pub mod <language>;\` to src/snowball/algorithms/mod.rs
+4. Add an enum-variant to the \`Algorithm\`-enum
+5. In Stemmer::create add a path for your enum-variant
+6. If test-data exists please consider implementing a test case in the tests-module
+7. Run the \`recompile<sub>and</sub><sub>test.sh</sub>\`-script which expects a valid snowball-compiler installation in your path
+8. Send a pull-request

 # Related Projects